Thursday, July 26, 2012

 New York City

 When a Soviet submarine accidentally ran aground near a small town in New England during the Cold War in the 1966 comedy The Russians Are Coming, the Russians Are Coming, it sparked fear and chaos throughout the community.
 However, when the Russian navy actually arrived in force a hundred years earlier, it was greeted with open arms.
 The naval visit, presumably an act of friendship with the Northern states during the American Civil War, was orchestrated by the Russian government as a ploy, feigning an alliance with the U.S. to discourage the major European powers from intervening in the Polish Rebellion which the Russians were then in the process of brutally crushing.
-However, Russia’s ulterior motives were of little interest to those caught up in the struggle to preserve the Union, including President Lincoln who appreciated getting at least this measure of international support, especially since Great Britain and France were still toying with the idea of supporting the Confederacy.
+Nevertheless, Russia’s ulterior motives were of little interest to those caught up in the struggle to preserve the Union, including President Lincoln who appreciated getting at least this measure of international support, especially since Great Britain and France were still toying with the idea of supporting the Confederacy.

 Monday, July 9, 2012